MC-SERVERS-dev/Waterfall-server/README.md

 ## >>SERVER INSTRUCTIONS START<<

-First, go to the top of the repo (on the `Server` branch) and click on code > codespaces > create codespace now you have your own free server instance to host eaglercraft.
+First, go to the top of the repo and click on code > codespaces > create codespace now you have your own free server instance to host eaglercraft.
 Next you need to run the setup commands:

 create 2 terminal tabs and paste in the following snipits: